Reading the data

 It is not a forecast.
 A currency that is at +70 right now can be at -30 by the end of the week.
 It is a snapshot of who is winning, scored against a moving field.
 Use it for the next trade, not for the next quarter.

-It also assumes the majors move against each other in a more-or-less zero-sum way, which is true most of the time but breaks down in extreme risk-off events where everyone runs to USD and JPY simultaneously.
+Finally, it assumes the majors move against each other in a more-or-less zero-sum way, which is true most of the time but breaks down in extreme risk-off events where everyone runs to USD and JPY simultaneously.
 In those moments the strength numbers will still be directionally correct, but the absolute values can look dramatic.
+Strength tells you the side.
+Your chart, your levels and your risk plan still decide the trade.

 Reading the data

-One table, every pair, every timeframe.
+Multi-timeframe analysis on one screen.
+Every pair, every timeframe from 15 minutes to monthly.
 When the short and long term agree, the setup is cleaner.
 When they don't, you're trading against something.

 Reading the data